 So, you start to get a feel for how they view sex crimes -- how they view people who commit sex crimes and what it will take to avoid sex registration.

-We're going to have to show that whatever it is you're accused of, whatever it is they believe you did, is an aberration.
+We're going to have to show that whatever it is you're accused of, they believe you did, is an aberration.

 In other words, it's not going to happen again, and there are some exceptional circumstances attached to the situation that makes it, so you are not going to be a recidivist.

 They also have to look at potential injury or damage to the victim.
-Obviously, the worse the damage is to the victim, the more likely you're going to have to register as a sex offender.
+Obviously, the worse the damage is to the victim, the more likely you will have to register as a sex offender.

 So, if you or a loved one is charged with a sex crime, pick up the phone.
 Ask for a meeting with Ron Hedding.
-I've been doing this for nearly 30 years with a great deal of success.
+I've been doing this for nearly 30 years with great success.